 1. The End of Communist Rule

-Following the fall of the Berlin Wall, the Communist Party in East Germany lost its grip on power.
-The SED was dissolved, and democratic elections were held.
-East Berliners experienced firsthand the transition from a communist regime to a democratic system.
+After the breakdown of the Berlin Wall the communism party of East Germany simply ceased power.
+The SED was abolished and the candite for the general elections were released.
+East Berliners were able to live through a paradigm switch from a socialist regime to a democratic one.

 2. Reunification and Rebuilding